gritzko/replicated.cc/index.md

         the correct order and location of data pieces.
         Above, ops form an orderly chain, so references are skipped, except for the object creation op at line #1 which references its data type `lww`.
+- **Efficiency**.
+RON data is optimized to make metadata overhead bearable.
+        An op is a very fine-grained unit of change.
+        Thus, RON has to optimize per-op metadata overhead in numerous ways.
+        Op ids get skipped if they go incrementally.
+        References are skipped if they point to the previous op (an op chain is a convenient default).
+        For example, the op at line #2 mentions neither its own id (the first plus 1) nor its reference (the first op).
         With no abbreviations, the object would look like a tabular log of ops, two metadata UUIDs per op:
 <pre style="font-size: 80%;">